cloudspannerecosystem/spanner-terraform/README.md

-# Google Cloud Spanner Terraform
+# Google Cloud Spanner with Terraform

 You can use [Terraform](https://terraform.io) to create, manage and delete Cloud Spanner resources.
 Google Terraform modules provide Cloud Spanner support via the following resources: